Skip to main content

 If available, native event-emitter or observable/observer language constructs can be used.

-see: provider event types, event details.
+see: provider event types, event details, events handlers and context reconciliation

 Requirement 5.1.2